spatie/laravel-schemaless-attributes/README.md

 ### Preparing the model

-In order to work with the schemaless attributes you'll need to add a cast, an accessor and a scope on your model.
+In order to work with the schemaless attributes you'll need to add a cast, an accessor and a scopes on your model.
 Here's an example of what you need to add if you've chosen `extra_attributes` as your column name.

 ```php
 use Illuminate\Database\Eloquent\Model;